Serpens Establishment, Ophiuchus

 “Talib is our resident conspiracy enthusiast,” Izsak provided, looking more amused than anything else.
 “Sure makes the train rides go by fast.
 My favorite is the one about bubble wands being secret weapons of mass destruction.”

 “You call it conspiracy,” Talib drew with a tip of his hat.
 “I call it the hidden truth.”
 He whipped his head round in Izsak’s direction and then formed a circle with both of his hands.
 “How you can even view bubble wands as a child’s toy baffles me.
 The chemicals laden in them make us all complacent!”
 He turned to Jericho again, clenching his fists.
 “The Organization is nefarious and clever.
-They’ve even found their way into Ophiuchus through the Assignment Department.”
+They’ve even found their way into Ophiuchus through the Licensing Department.
+And if not them, the Assignment Department.”

 Ferris threw up her hands.
 “Oh, so you’ve finally found our links to your Organization, have you?”